The Four Categories of Trademarks

 - Arbitrary or Fanciful – Afforded the most protection, a fanciful trademark is one in which the owner has created for the sole purpose of marketing their product or service under a trademark.
 Popular examples include Nike and Netflix.
 An arbitrary trademark is one with common meaning, but the meaning doesn’t relate to the goods or services offered.
 Popular examples include Apple, since it’s associated with computer technology and not fruit, as well as Amazon, which corresponds to the service of selling goods online instead of the South American rain forest.

-If you require legal assistance with registering a trademark, contact Dossey & Jones PLLC and schedule your free consultation today.
+If you require legal assistance with registering a trademark, contact Dossey & Jones PLLC and schedule your free no obligation consultation today.